VerdommeMan/OT-AM/docs/mkdocs/docs/benchmarks.md

 # Benchmarks
 Here i compare the benchmarks between OT&AM, Zone+ and Region3.
 And each benchmark will have its rbxl file stored in the folder [benchmarks](https://github.com/VerdommeMan/OT-AM/tree/master/Benchmarks).
-So that you can easily see the difference for yourself.
+So that you can easily benchmark it yourself.

 !!! note "If you run these benchmarks you will have different results but you should see a similar trend"